HYF-Class22/group1-hyf-rebuild/planning/retrospective.md

 ## Lessons Learned

-- Having a proactive leadership creates an energetic, down-to-earth, and determined team; -Communication skill is the backbone of every successful project;
+- Having a proactive leadership creates an energetic, down-to-earth, and determined team;
+- Communication skill is the backbone of every successful project;
 - Planning thoroughly makes the work feasible and attainable;
 - Taking initiative contributes to the achievement of the desired outcome;